Ingmar-de-Vries/HierarchicalPriors/README.md

     - The rest of the MEG pre-processing was done using the Brainstorm toolbox version 3 using GUI operations, which were transformed into Matlab scripts where possible:
       - "HierarchicalPriors_PP3_CAT12segmentation.m" - segments MRI scans into cortical surface with 15000 sources using CAT12 in Brainstorm.
       - "HierarchicalPriors_PP4_importRAW.m" - import (or better: link to) raw MEG data, and refine MEG-MRI co-registration with extra head points.
-      - "HierarchicalPriors_MEGpp1_PSDcheck.m" - initial sanity/quality check of powerspectra.
-Can be skipped as this will be done after filters anyway.
-      - "HierarchicalPriors_MEGpp2_addEvents.m" - read events from trigger channel and give appropriate names.
+      - "HierarchicalPriors_PP5_addEvents.m" - read events from trigger channel and give appropriate names.
-      - "HierarchicalPriors_MEGpp3_addPTBevents.m" - not necessary to use this, check comments in script for details.
+      - "HierarchicalPriors_PP6_addPTBevents.m" - not necessary to use this, check comments in script for details.
-      - "HierarchicalPriors_MEGpp4_checkVidOnset.m" - only sometimes necessary, i.e., sometimes triggers were erroneously stored double.
+      - "HierarchicalPriors_PP7_checkVidOnset.m" - only sometimes necessary, i.e., sometimes triggers were erroneously stored double.
 If that's the case, this script helps finding those duplicates so they can be removed manually in Brainstorm GUI.
-But only happened in rare cases.
+But only happened in very rare cases.
-      - "HierarchicalPriors_MEGpp5_filters.m" - notch filter, downsample, and create powerspectra for sanity check.
+      - "HierarchicalPriors_PP8_filters.m" - notch filter, downsample, and create powerspectra for sanity check.
       - "HierarchicalPriors_MEGpp6_ICA.m" - run ICA for ocular and cardiac artifacts, separately for magneto- and gradiometers.
       - "HierarchicalPriors_MEGpp7_detectArtifacts.m" - I skipped this step, because I opted for manual artifact detection after epoching.
       - "HierarchicalPriors_MEGpp8_epoch_singletrialDCcorrection.m" - epoch and single-trial baseline correction.